-The 2015 annual inspection included reviewing areas that have historically subsided, and some erosion issues due to the 2014 summer's record rainfall.
-These issues will be remediated during the 2016 construction season.
-The reoccurring subsidence cracks covering 4.6 acres of the Hindenburg waste rock dump have slowed down, and FGMI will continue to monitor and regrade when necessary.
+The 2016 annual inspection included reviewing areas that have historically subsided, and some erosion issues due to the 2014 summer's record rainfall.
+These issues were remediated during the 2016 construction season.
+The reoccurring subsidence cracks covering 4.6 acres of the Hindenburg waste roak dump continue to slow.

+Hindenburg waste rock dump continue to slow down, and FGMI will continue to monitor and regrade when necessary.

 The easement section of ADNR performed an onsite review of the designated RS2477 trail system that was reestablished during reclamation.
 There are very minor activities that will need to be completed prior to the States acceptance.
-FGMI will continue to work with ADNR in 2016 to finalize the trail system.
+FGMI will continue to work with ADNR in 2017 to finalize the trail system.